axeltanxl/notion-automation/README.md

     - Scroll down to the bottom of `create_page.py`
     - Replace `TODO` with your page ID
 #### Deployment
 The script will be deployed onto an AWS EC2 instance, which will be started and stopped automatically by a Lambda function.
-The EC2 instance will be started and stopped at a specific time configured in Amazon EventBridge Events, which will then trigger the Lambda function.
-Once the EC2 instance has started, it will run the script as a cron job and get terminated a few minutes later, once the cron job has been completed.
+The EC2 instance will be started and stopped at a specific time configured in Amazon EventBridge Events, which will trigger the Lambda function.
+Once the EC2 instance has started, it will run the script as a cron job and terminate a few minutes later, once the cron job has been completed.
 ##### Create an EC2 instance
-1. In the AWS management console, go to the EC2 service -> "Launch instances"
+1. In the AWS management console, go to EC2 -> "Launch instances"
     - Select and configure the type of AMI, instance type, instance details (subnet, AZ), storage and tags.
 Just use the free-tier eligible defaults.
     - For the security group, make sure SSH is allowed from anywhere (source: 0.0.0.0/0).
 The protocol and port should be “TCP” and “22” respectively.
 Once done, select “Review and Launch” and then “Launch”.
         - Create a key pair if you don't have one

 ##### Create an IAM policy and role to allow Lambda to start & stop EC2 instances
 1. Go to IAM -> Policies -> Create Policy
-2. Click on "JSON" to us ethe JSON editor to create the policy
+2. Click on "JSON" to use the JSON editor to create the policy
 3. Copy and paste the following code into the editor:
 ```
 {